Oesis/TrinitySeal/README.md

 # TrinitySeal
 The official source code of TrinitySeal .NET Licensing System.
+Some files didn't upload properly so I put them into .zip files.
+Just ignore the TrinitySeal folder inside of DLL.

 I started TrinitySeal back in March 2018 with little knowledge on how to code as a full-stack developer.
 Web development was completely new to me.
 I took inspiration from past services such as BetterSeal and SecureSeal.